Augmenta-tech/AugmentaUnity-Demo/README.md

 To fix it, you can try switching between the different Api Compatibility Level in Project Settings/Player/Other Settings/Configuration.

-You can also remove the Klak NDI package and the NDI scene if you do not intend to use NDI.
+You can also remove the Klak NDI package and the 11 - FusionNDI folder if you do not intend to use NDI.

 Augmenta Documentation
 -------------